PraneshASP/huffbound/README.md

 ### Requirements

-The following will need to be installed in order to use this template.
+The following will need to be installed in order to use this repo.
 Please follow the links and instructions.

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   - You'll know you've done it right if you can run `git --version`